M.Phil. in Children’s Literature (M.Phil./P.Grad. Dip.)

 - Students intending to apply for this course should click here for general details on how to apply for this course.

 Duration:The programme lasts one year from September and requires full-time study.

-Applications for admission to TCD’s taught postgraduate programmes in 2018/19 will open on Tuesday November 2017.
+Applications for admission to TCD’s taught postgraduate programmes in 2019/20 will open in November 2018.